tensorflow/tfjs-converter/README.md

 produce a list of the unsupported ops in your model.
 Please file issues to let us know what ops you need support with.

 ## Manual forward pass and direct weights loading

-If you want to manually write the forward pass with the ops API, you can load the weights directly as a map from tensor names to tensors:
+If you want to manually write the forward pass with the ops API, you can load the weights directly as a map from weight names to tensors:

 ```js
 import * as tf from '@tensorflow/tfjs';